pannous/hieros/docs/Home.md

 ### Historical Context

-To linguists in the 19th centuries it came as a revelation when they discovered that the old Persian and Sanscrit words for family members were virtually identical to [European](PIE) variants:
+To linguists in the 19th centuries, it came as a revelation when they discovered that the old Persian and Sanskrit words for family members were virtually identical to [European](PIE) variants:

 cuneiform|transcribed|english|letters
 --|--|--|--